djrollins/djrollins.github.io/_drafts/2016-10-16-sdl2-internals-windowing-p1.md

 customize the window decorations and capabilities.
-The function returns an [`SDL_Window`](https://github.com/SDL-mirror/SDL/blob/master/src/video/SDL_sysvideo.h#L71) struct that contains platform-agnostic window data and wraps the underlying library's window data type behind a `void` pointer.
+The function returns an [`SDL_Window`](https://github.com/SDL-mirror/SDL/blob/master/src/video/SDL_sysvideo.h#L71) struct that contains platform-agnostic window data and wraps the underlying library's window data behind a `void` pointer.

 Internally, `SDL_CreateWindow` allocates an `SDL_Window` on the heap, sets the platform-agnostic data and adds it to the linked-list of window instances on